For additional information refer to the

 Geography: Low coast, hills, mountains and plateau.
 The basic geography of New England consisted of mountains thick with trees, rivers and poor rocky soil that was difficult to farm and unsuitable for crops

 Natural Resources: Fish, whales, forests.
 Imported agricultural products from other colonies.
 Farming was difficult for crops like wheat because of the poor soil but corn, pumpkins, rye, squash and beans were raised

 Economics and Trade: Concentrated in manufacture and focussed on town life and industries such as ship building and the manufacture and export of rum

-Government: By 1775 Massachusetts was governed as a royal province while operating under a charter
+Government: By 1775 New Hampshire was governed as a Royal Colony.

 In towns along the coast, the colonists made their living fishing, whaling, and shipbuilding.
 Whale oil was a valuable resource as it could be used in lamps.

 Trade / Exports: Fish, timber, furs, ships and livestock

 The Colony became a state on June 21, 1788.
 For additional facts and info refer to the Change from Colonies to States